Baroness Afshar of Heslington

 Sir Sabaratnam Arulkumaran

-Sir Sabaratnam Arulkumaranhas a distinguished career in the field of Gynaecology and Obstetrics.
+Sir Sabaratnam Arulkumaran has a distinguished career in the field of Gynaecology and Obstetrics.
 He is President of both the International Federation of Obstetrics and Gynaecology (FIGO) and the British Medical Association (2013-14) and is Professor Emeritus of Obstetrics and Gynaecology at St. George’s, University of London.
 He was President of the Royal College of Obstetricians and Gynaecologists between 2007 and 2010.
 He is a Fellow of the Singapore College of O&G (FCOGS) and a recipient of the Honorary Fellowships of FSOGC (Canada), FACOG (America), FSCOG (Sri Lanka), FICOG (India), FCPS (Pakistan), FANZCOG (Australia & New Zealand), FDGGG (Germany) and FSACOG (South Africa).
 He is Editor in Chief of Best Practice & Research in Clinical Obstetrics & Gynaecology.
 In June 2009 he was made Knight Bachelor in recognition of Services to Medicine in the Queen’s Birthday Honours List.

 Kathy Lette, a supporter of the White Ribbon Alliance for Safe Motherhood, divides her time between being a full time writer and mother.
 After several years as a singer with the Salami Sisters, and working as a newspaper columnist in Sydney and New York and a television sitcom writer for Columbia Pictures in Los Angeles, her ten novels became international best-sellers.
 Through witty wordplay, Kathy's satires on the sex war touch on real issues - from exploring how young Australian girls allowed themselves to be treated as human handbags by their boyfriends to marriage, infidelity and childbirth.
 Her quips persuade us that for the female of the species it's probably a case of laugh or die, especially when thinking of the horrors of the Pudding Club.